Britain's May to set out Brexit vision for trade deal deeper than any other

 STEP FORWARD?

-But so far, her government's words have cut little ice with EU negotiators, who incensed many in her party by setting out in a draft withdrawal agreement a backup plan for the border with EU member Ireland which effectively would see the UK province of Northern Ireland remaining part of the EU customs union.
+Chris Grayling, May's transport minister, told the BBC May would offer more detail, including on the Irish border, after the EU set out in a draft withdrawal agreement a backup plan that effectively would see the UK province of Northern Ireland remaining part of the EU's customs union.

-Challenged to come up with an alternative solution, May is expected to set out again her proposal of "managed divergence" from some EU rules, a plan that was derided by the EU as "pure illusion" akin to Britain having its cake and eating it by choosing the areas where it wanted to keep tariff-free trade.
+Challenged to come up with an alternative solution, May is expected to set out again how technology could help with any new customs procedures, and a proposal of "managed divergence" from some EU rules, a plan derided by the bloc as "pure illusion".

-But within that plan, there is an acceptance by the British government that the border arrangements would have to change despite the aim of keeping trade "as frictionless as possible".

-Agreed on Thursday by her top team of ministers, deeply divided on how to unravel more than 40 years of union, the speech was billed by aides on Thursday as "a real step forward".
+The speech, agreed on Thursday by her top team of ministers, themselves deeply divided on how to unravel more than 40 years of union, has been billed by aides as "a real step forward".

-But the combative tone from the EU, with doubt cast even over an agreement on the relatively easy transition period after Britain leaves in March next year, has upped the ante.
+But the combative tone from the EU, with doubt cast even over an agreement on the relatively simpler transition period after Britain leaves in March next year, has upped the ante.

 Brexit minister David Davis sent concerned Conservative lawmakers a letter repeating that Britain would not pay exit fees, the so-called divorce bill, if there was no agreement.

-Some politicians complained it was impossible to settle the issue of the Irish border without first discussing the future relationship.
-They blamed the sequencing of the talks set up by the EU -- first to settle the divorce, then transition, and lastly to come to agreement over the future relationship.
+Some British politicians said it was impossible to settle the issue of the Irish border without first discussing the future relationship.
+They blamed the sequencing of the talks set up by the EU -- first to settle the divorce, then transition, and lastly to come to agreement over future trading ties.

 The implication that May has struggled so far to assert herself in the negotiations is echoed by the opposition Labour Party, which announced this week that it would support remaining in a customs union with the EU.